zoom-c/docs/trezor-user/advanced_settings.rst

 .. image:: images/5-dollar-wrench.png

-(Image credit Randall Munroe xkcd.com and used under the terms of the Creative Commons Attribution license)
+(Image credit: `Randall Munroe xkcd.com <https://xkcd.com/538/>`_.
+Used under the terms of the Creative Commons Attribution license)

 If you have your passphrase memorized and you haven't written it down anywhere, attackers with physical access to your TREZOR may still be able to extract the passphrase with a $5 wrench.
 In order to mitigate this risk it is possible to set up your TREZOR multiple times with multiple passphrases.
 The goal is to have one "spoof" setup that only holds a few bitcoins or bitcents and one "real" setup that holds your fortune.

 In order to do this all you need to do is setup your TREZOR with a passphrase, then unplug and replug your TREZOR and enter a different passphrase.
 Here's an example:

 I setup my TREZOR with the passphrase "lonelypumpkins" and load a large number of bitcoins onto my device.
-I unplug/replug my TREZOR and enter the passphrase "fooybarness".
-I then send a few bitcents to the "fooybarness" account.
-When the thugs come and steal my TREZOR, I can now safely tell them that my passphrase is "fooybarness".
+I unplug/replug my TREZOR and enter the passphrase "funnyspirit".
+I then send a few bitcents to the "funnyspirit" account.
+When the thugs come and steal my TREZOR, I can now safely tell them that my passphrase is "funnyspirit".
 They will be able to steel a few bitcents from me, but they won't be able to get at my fortune or even determine that a second passphrase exists.

-.. note:: Do not use either the passphrase "lonelypumpkins" or "fooybarness" to secure your TREZOR device!
+.. note:: Do not use either the passphrase "lonelypumpkins" or "funnyspirit" to secure your TREZOR device!